valentin-dufois/Protocol-Bernardo/README.md

 ### pb-master

-The pb-master preforms tracking operations on bodies it receives from connected pb-acquisitors.
+The pb-master preforms tracking operations on bodies it receives from connected pb-trackers.
 These operations merge bodies that are coming from different devices but who represent the same person.
 This allows for continuous tracking across multiple devices.

 Tracking operations require a Layout defining the placement of each tracking device in the real world.
 Layouts are created and updated with the pb-terminal application.
 A pb-terminal can set the layout then disconnect, the layout will stay active.